 Dirty Records and Café Santo Domingo

 Looking for the Swedish hipsters?
 You’ll find them along Andra Långgatan, their perfectly coiffed, plaid shirt-clad frames artfully draped over metal chairs outside microbreweries and bars that vie for space among the vintage shops and cafés.
 In this so-hip-it-hurts record shop/café, you can sip an organic, fair trade cuppa surrounded by Dylan and Guns ‘n Roses LPs and try to absorb the coolness by osmosis.
-There’s also live music every Friday night at 18.00 (check their Facebook page for updates).
-No guarantees hanging out here will up your hipster quotient, but you’ll definitely be invited to share a seat and a pint as you wander back along the brick-lined alleys: these are the friendliest hipsters around.

 Not a coffee fan?
 Try Café Santo Domingo’s superb selection of teas © Kelly Randell